-We have audited the financial statements of the The Ontario NFWA Trust [the "Trust"], which comprise the statement of net assets as at December 31, 2023, and the statement of operations and comprehensive income, statement of changes in net assets, and statement of cash flows for the year then ended, and notes to the financial statements, including a summary of material accounting policy information.
+We have audited the financial statements of The Ontario NFWA Trust [the "Trust"], which comprise the statement of net assets as at December 31, 2024, and the statement of operations and comprehensive income, statement of changes in net assets, and statement of cash flows for the year then ended, and notes to the financial statements, including a summary of significant accounting policies.

-In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of the Trust as at December 31, 2023, and its financial performance and its cash flows for the year then ended in accordance with United States generally accepted accounting principles.
+In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of the Trust as at December 31, 2024, and the results of its operations and its cash flows for the year then ended in accordance with United States generally accepted accounting principles.